compwron/OOBootcamp/UnitTranslation/README.md

 2.  inches -> feet, feet -> yards, inches -> yards (ditto bonus)
 3. Have something intelligent happen when you try to translate tsp to inches, etc. (throw named exception or print error message or something)
 4. Bonus: be able to do "1 cup and 4tbsp is X tbsp" (Assumption: always return result in last unit given)
+5. Bonus if you're done with the above: Fahrenheit -> Celsius and backwards
+6.  (me) Add a list of different values